 In the U.S., close to 3800 people die every year from choking as reported by the American Heart Association.
 Choking usually occurs during eating and the most common specified food objects that victims choked on were meat products.
 In fact, meat accounts for 35% of choking incidents.
 According to the Journal of Forensic Science, death from choking is the fourth most common cause of unintentional-injury mortality.

 Children are especially prone to airway obstruction.
 Choking on food causes the death of approximately 1 child every 5 days in the United States.
 Hot dogs are the most common food choking hazard for children.
 Hot dogs accounted for the largest percentage of food-related asphyxiations among children younger than 10 years of age in a 41-state study published in JAMA (Harris et al.).
+Children who choke on hot dogs are 2 to 3 times more likely to be hospitalized than children who choke on candy or other food items.

 Most of the medical literature on airway obstruction is related to children, however, people of all ages are susceptible to choking incidents.
 A study in the UK showed that the 45 to 55 age group nearly doubled the choking emergencies of other age groups.
 In the UK, the most common cause of choking was fish, followed by meat and poultry.